Cancer starts when cells in a part of the body begin to grow out of control. There are many kinds of cancer.

 ALL often grows quickly, so it’s important to start treatment as soon as you can after it is found.

-The most common treatment for ALL is chemotherapy (KEY-mo-THAIR-uh-pee), which most people get for about 2 years.
+The most common treatment for ALL is chemotherapy (chemo), which most people get for at least 2 years.
 Other treatments are used less often.

 The treatment plan that is best for you will depend on:

-Chemo (KEY-mo) is the short word for chemotherapy, the use of drugs to fight cancer.
-These drugs are given into a vein.
-They go into the blood and spread all over the body.
+Chemo is the use of drugs to fight cancer.
+These drugs go into the blood and spread all over the body.
 Most chemo drugs don’t reach the area around the brain and spinal cord, so the drugs may also need to be put right into the CSF to kill cancer cells there.
 Chemo is given in cycles or rounds.
 Each round of treatment is followed by a break.

 People whose ALL cells have a certain gene change are often given a targeted drug (see below) along with chemo for their treatment.